niaz2016/yaqeenpay/BREVO_SMTP_SETUP.md

 ## Step 4: Your Brevo SMTP Settings

-Once you have the credentials, you'll configure your YaqeenPay backend with:
+Once you have the credentials, you'll configure your TechTorio backend with:

 ```json
 {